 - Close the ribbon casing and pin

-- Sew down as close to the the edge as possible.
+- Sew down as close to the the edge as possible, making sure to catch through both sides of the ribbon with the needle.

-- Press again and hang on a wall, your Christmas tree or your fence.
+- Press again and hang your fabric banner on a wall, the mantle, Christmas tree or a fence.

-Now that you know how to make your own bunting, you’ll probably want to keep making these cuties over and over again!
+Now that you know how to make your own first fabric flag, you’ll probably want to keep making these cuties over and over again, for every occasion!
+But for now, let the celebration begin!

 Pin to save for later